analystmohitshah/Healthcare_Cost__Analysis/README.md

-# Healthcare Expense Allocation & Analysis
+# Healthcare Expense Allocation & Analysis using Python

 ## Project Overview
 This project demonstrates how to transform transactional healthcare data into **analytical insights** by merging **expense** and **visit** datasets.